MerosCrypto/Meros/docs/Protocol/Lattice.md

 ) > sendDifficulty
 ```

-Once a Send has been confirmed, the amount is subtracted from the sender's Account's balance.
+Once a Send has been verified, the amount is subtracted from the sender's Account's balance.

 `Send` has a message length of 144 bytes; the 32 byte sender, the 4 byte nonce, the 32 byte output, the 8 byte amount, the 64 byte Ed25519 signature, and the 4 byte proof.